vidyar/nodedrachtio/README.md

 ## Reliable provisional responses

 OK, so you want to send an INVITE and receive reliable provisional responses.
-Easy, just add a `Require: 100rel` header to the INVITE request.
+Easy, just add a `Require: 100rel` header to the INVITE request and drachtio-server will handle everything for you.
 ```js
     app.uac('sip:234@127.0.0.1:5060',{
         headers:{